This spot has been added by

 As always with turtles, you should respect the elementary rules of observation: don’t chase after them, don’t hold on to their shells, don’t touch them, and leave them enough room when they come up to the surface to breathe.

-Anse Dufour has a traditional fishing activity.
+Anse Dufour has traditional fishing activity.
 You will have to share the little bay with boats, fishing nets… and a few friendly pelicans, attempting to steal fishermen’s catch of the day!

 Restaurants and accommodation nearby